-Shannon Nazworth has been the Executive Director of Ability Housing since 2003.
+Shannon Nazworth has been the President & CEO of Ability Housing since 2003.
 She brings more than 19 years of experience in the affordable housing sector to the organization.
 She is the former Associate Director of Habitat for Humanity of the Jacksonville Beaches, Inc.; Regional Administrator for Habitat for Humanity International; and Chief Financial Officer of Habitat for Humanity of Jacksonville, Inc. She has a B.S. in Political Science from Boston College.
 In addition to leading the agency’s operations, she is involved with the following organizations

 • Florida Affordable Housing Workgroup, Gubernational Appointee

 • State of Florida Council on Homelessness,Chair (2012-present)

 • Florida Supportive Housing Coalition, Board President (2010- present)

 • Florida Community Loan Fund, Policy Advisory Board (2013-present)

 • National Low Income Housing Coalition, National Housing Trust Fund Advisory Group Member (2013-present